 What do we do?

 To keep up-to-date with local and national statutory guidance, training, serious case reviews and best practice, we employ the services of an independent consultant, Sarah Turner.
-Sarah has supported us with an external review of safeguarding (October 2016) and has provided outstanding, bespoke training for all members of staff here at King William Street.
+Sarah has supported us with our annual external review of safeguarding (March 2019) and has provided outstanding, bespoke training for all members of staff here at King William Street.

 - All members of staff receive Level 1 safeguarding training annually.